-I live in the northeastern suburbs of Atlanta, Georgia with my wife (for the hopeless romantics, we were high school sweethearts).
+I live in an eastern rural area of Atlanta, Georgia with my wife (for the hopeless romantics, we were high school sweethearts).

 Two One crazy terrier mutt (RIP Liam, June 28, 2020) who have been with us since our third month of marriage:

 All of whom keep us just as busy – if not busier – than work ever could and I absolutely love it.

-When I’m not in front of a computer, you’re likely to find me running, listening to music, reading, or playing around with one of my guitars (or some other musical interest).
+When I’m not in front of a computer, you’re likely to find me running, listening to music, reading, or playing around with one of my guitars (or dabbling in some other musical interest).

 You can find a lot of my open source work both in the WordPress Plugin Repository as well as on GitHub (though some of it’s quite old and outdated so be mindful of the dates in the repository).
-I generally try to keep as many repositories as updated as possible, but contracts and clients come first so those projects generally take a backseat.
+I generally try to keep as many repositories as updated as possible, but work comes first so those projects generally take a backseat.